andydow311/nodejs_website_template/README.md

 # nodejs_website_template

 This is a project for my own education to improve my understanding of both web development and node.js.
-All knowledge was taken form here:\
+It uses Express Framework as a web application framework and Pug as a template engine.
+All knowledge was taken from here:\
 https://auth0.com/blog/create-a-simple-and-stylish-node-express-app/

 Set up requirements: